vnagpal25/Data_Structures_Algorithms/program2/partA/README.md

 - src/maxheap.cc
 - src/minheap.cc
 - input.txt
+- bin/ (directory)

-Second, depending on if you want to run the minheap or maxheap function, type "make minheap" or "make maxheap"into the command line
+Second, depending on if you want to run the minheap or maxheap function, type "make minheap" or "make maxheap"into the command line.
+If you want to compile both, simply type "make".

 Third, type "./maxheap" if you want to execute the maxheap function, or "./minheap" if you want to execute the minheap function.